dylan-ross/hometender/README.md

 #### MVP
-- create two search forms: ingredient search and cocktail name search
+- create two dynamic search forms: ingredient search and cocktail name search
-- ingredient search results in all cocktails with that ingredient
+- ingredient search will result in all cocktails with that ingredient
-- cocktail name search, and selected cocktail name from ingredient search will results in images
+- cocktail name search, and selected cocktail name from ingredient search will results in images of cocktail
 - addEventListener to images to reveal recipes and glassware types
 - Use flex-box to create responsive design